Sinar/wakilrakyat.buildout/README.md

 # Wakil Rakyat Buildout

-Plone development and deployment buildout for Wakil Rakyat site, that pulls in specific components for Sinar's Malaysian representatives site.
+Plone development and deployment buildout for Wakil Rakyat site, that pulls in specific components for Sinar's Malaysian elected representatives site.

-# Credits
+## Credits

 - Funded by SEATTI seatti.org grant.